RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
 3.0.0.4.374.40 (xx-xxx-2014)
-   This version isn't available for the RT-N16 as support for the SDK5 platform is currently broken in the latest GPL sources.

-   - NEW: Merged with Asus's 374_4422 GPL.
+   - NEW: Merged with Asus's 374_4561 GPL.
 Notable changes:
        * Various security-related fixes
        * Redesigned Parental Control webui
+       * Notification in case of insecure configuration

    - NEW: Added OpenDNS Family Shield support to DNSFilter
    - NEW: Added support for up to three user-defined servers to DNSFilter